rdp/replace-text-pdf/README.md

 To use:

-convert your pdf to "uncompressed" format
+convert your pdf to "uncompressed" format.  pdftk is one way https://stackoverflow.com/a/920471/32453

 your pdf might well have some text in it that looks wonky, like this: